-England out of World Cup with France defeat
+Kane penalty pain as England knocked out of World Cup

-World Cup 2022: England out of World Cup with France defeat
+World Cup 2022: Harry Kane misses penalty as England crash out of World Cup with France defeat

 There was an error